 Whenever I have guests coming over, I always prepare a full course meal along with dessert.
 While so much time had been spent in preparing the main dishes, a simple dessert that could be done in the shortest time possible is welcome.
-It would be most befitting if the dessert represents the flavours of Malaysia too.
-With that in mind, I would always settle for 'sago pudding with palm sugar' (gula melaka) due to its simplicity in preparations as well as its deliciousness!
+It would be most befitting if the dessert represents the flavours of Malaysia, too.
+With that in mind, I would always settle for sago pudding with gula melaka (palm sugar) because of its simplicity in preparations as well as its deliciousness.

 Sago Pudding with Palm Sugar is also known as: Sago Gula Melaka